jgw004/Joe_ME/README.md

 <br><br>
 ## MISC PROJECT INTERESTS

-✏️  I enjoy programming and automating spreadsheets for planning tasks and financial decisions.
-My favorite part is when I have the opportunity to help others improve their future decisions too!
+✏️  In my free time, you'll likely find me immersed in one of the many Star Wars books or coding a program to simplify planning and mundane tasks.
+What I love most about the latter is the chance to assist others in enhancing their future decision-making as well!